mbta/dotcom/docs/ENVIRONMENT.md

 ## Optional

+### Amazon Web Services credentials

+Some background processes, along with the ability to search and locate places, require AWS authentication.
+Developers can configure this locally using AWS CLI in conjunction with storage in 1Password, as [recommended by TID in this doc](https://www.notion.so/mbta-downtown-crossing/Storing-Access-Keys-Securely-in-1Password-b89310bc67784722a5a218500f34443d?pvs=4).

 ### `DRUPAL_ROOT`

 The URL for our CMS.
 You'll need to set this to view any of the static content